BlockScience/deep-technology-innovation-program/prospectus.md

 ~Source: [Wikipedia](https://en.wikipedia.org/wiki/Mechanism_design)

 Furthermore, there is a preference for topics addressing games with both spatial and temporal elements, as well as accounting for diverse preference models which extend beyond short-term profit maximization.

+## Funding Source

+Funding for this research and development program comes from optional donations provided by the validators of the Open Libra network as well as direct donations to this address `BB6926434D1497A559E4F0487F79434F`.